nexus

 nexus resume myproject # Get a "pick up where you left off" summary

 Forgot which project had that retry logic?
 Can't remember when you refactored the database layer?
-Nexus provides full-text search across all session summaries, notes, and file paths:
+Nexus provides both full-text and semantic search across all session summaries, notes, and file paths:

-nexus search "retry logic" # Find it across all projects
+nexus search "retry logic" # Full-text search across all projects

 nexus where "database migration" # Find which projects and files match